lizmat/Raku-Elements/README.md

 Bindoid
 -------

-contains all macro-ish infix operators that perform raw binding, possibly into a container (which would make it an assignment).
+The Bindoid group contains all macro-ish infix operators that perform raw binding, possibly into a container (which would make it an assignment).

 ### `=` bind right value in left container